As at: 05/05/2023

-The West African country gained independence from France in 1960.
-The decades that followed were dominated by a series of different military governments and several coups.
-Between 1999 and 2009, the Niger was governed by democratically elected President Mamadou Tandja, under whom the country achieved a certain degree of stability.
-Hopes that the Niger would undergo a process of democratisation and economic development went unfulfilled, however, as Tandja’s rule became increasingly autocratic.
+The West African country gained its independence from France in 1960.
+The decades that followed were marked by a changing parade of military governments and several coups.
+From 1999 to 2009, the Niger was governed by the democratically elected President Mamadou Tandja, under whose leadership the country managed to attain a certain degree of stability.
+Hopes that the Niger would achieve democratisation and economic development went unfulfilled, however, as Tandja’s rule became increasingly autocratic.

-Having refused to step down in 2009 after two terms in office as prescribed under the country’s constitution, President Tandja was ousted in a military coup in 2010.
+Having refused to step down in 2009 after the maximum of two terms in office as prescribed under the country’s constitution, Tandja was ousted in a military coup in 2010.
 A new constitution affording more civil rights was devised, which was approved by the people of the Niger in a referendum.
 In early 2011, elections were held at the municipal, regional and national levels.
 Mahamadou Issoufou, a long-time opposition leader, won the presidential elections in 2011; in 2016 he was re-elected for a further term in office.
-Despite an attempt by the opposition to boycott them, the elections were legally correct and peaceful.
-The political climate within the country has improved since President Issoufou began his second five-year term in office.

 The Niger government has set itself ambitious development goals.
-They include reducing poverty and food insecurity, strengthening and consolidating democracy, improving the country’s governance and its economic development, and stabilising the security situation.
+They include reducing poverty and food insecurity, strengthening and consolidating democracy, improving the country’s governance, promoting girls' education, boosting economic development and stabilising the security situation.

 German development cooperation with the Niger

 After the Niger returned to democracy, Germany's development cooperation activities, which had been temporarily suspended, were resumed in 2011.
 The most recent government negotiations between Germany and the Niger took place in June 2021, with around 120 million euros being committed for a two-year period.
 In addition, the country also benefits from BMZ funding for various multilateral and regional initiatives, including the resilience programmes of the World Food Programme (WFP), UNICEF and the World Bank.